rust-lang/infra-team/guidelines/static-websites.md

 generate a brand new key, upload it to GitHub and configure Travis CI to use it.

-To actually deploy the website this snippet needs to be added to your `.travis.yml` (please replace the contents of `RUSTINFRA_DEPLOY_DIR` and `RUSTINFRA_CLOUDFRONT_DISTRIBUTION`):
+To actually deploy the website, this snippet needs to be added to your `.travis.yml` (please replace the contents of `RUSTINFRA_DEPLOY_DIR` and `RUSTINFRA_CLOUDFRONT_DISTRIBUTION`):